 The School of Labor and Employment Relations offers undergraduate and graduate programs both residentially and online that prepare students for careers in a wide range of industries.

-As of fall 2021, we will be offering a course specifically designed to help our students navigate and plan the early part of their careers: LHR 450 Developing a Career in Human Resources and Employment Relations!
-This course is open to all students and has no prerequisites, but any questions about registration can be directed to Sierra Page.
+Since fall 2021, we have offered a course specifically designed to help our students navigate and plan the early part of their careers: LHR 450 Developing a Career in Human Resources and Employment Relations!
+This course is open to all students and has no prerequisites, but any questions about registration can be directed to Sheila Lieb.
 Be sure to search for this class under the school’s new course designation, LHR (labor and human resources).

 Our undergraduate degrees prepare students for entry-level positions in human resource management, talent management, development, employment law, and labor and management relations.
 Labor and human resource (LHR) majors have many career options after graduation and are vital to the success of corporations, government agencies, and local and national organizations.